Protecting Canada’s forests

 The Nature Conservancy of Canada (NCC) is building on the success of its 2022 Boreal Wildlands project by advancing a new conservation initiative in Canada’s boreal forest.
 Thanks to the support of businesses, foundations, the governments of Ontario and Canada, and hundreds of private donors in 2022, NCC protected 145,000 hectares of boreal forest, wetlands, rivers and creeks in northern Ontario — the single-largest private land conservation project in Canadian history.
 This achievement reflects the leadership of Canadians who believe in protecting the lands and waters that sustain us all.

 The impact of this large-scale project is profound and now we have an opportunity to expand its benefits even further by protecting more of the lands that provide clean water, climate stability and community well-being.
-NCC has the opportunity to protect an additional 90,000 hectares in northern Ontario, through a new project called Taiga Forest and Peatlands.
+NCC has an immediate opportunity to protect and care for an additional 90,000 hectares across two sites in northern Ontario.

 The time to act is now.
-To protect Taiga Forest and Peatlands, NCC must secure the remaining funding.
-NCC is inviting Canadians to donate to this rare, time sensitive opportunity to conserve more of the boreal forest with a $70-million fundraising campaign.
+NCC is inviting Canadians to donate to this rare, time sensitive opportunity to conserve more of the boreal forest.

 The boreal forest, together with its peatlands and soils, is the largest terrestrial carbon storehouse on the planet.
 Its deep peatlands capture and store carbon at the highest rates of any northern ecosystem and it provides habitat for countless species of plants and animals.
 It also delivers essential benefits for people, including clean drinking water and natural flood protection resulting in more resilient northern communities.